ActiveCampaign vs Mailchimp in 2026

 Picture this: ActiveCampaign lets you map an entire customer journey visually—email, SMS, site visits, tags, and triggers—all in one interface.
 Mailchimp restricts you to single journeys at a time.
 For growing teams, that’s a dealbreaker.

-If automation is your growth engine, ActiveCampaign is a no-brainer.
+If automation is your growth engine, ActiveCampaign is usually the better fit.

 Easier for Beginners?